codepath/site-week4-project3-lifetracker-starter/README.md

       - [x] `type` - the type of the `input` element (`text`, `email`, `number`, etc)
       - [x] `value` - the current value of the `input` element
       - [x] `onChange` - the `onChange` handler function
-    - [ ] The component should validate the `email` field:
+    - [x] The component should validate the `email` field:
-      - [ ] If the user has entered text into the `email` field and it doesn't contain an `@` symbol, then an error message should be displayed in an element with the `className` of `error` indicating that the entry is not a valid email.
+      - [x] If the user has entered text into the `email` field and it doesn't contain an `@` symbol, then an error message should be displayed in an element with the `className` of `error` indicating that the entry is not a valid email.
-    - [ ] The component should validate the `password` and `passwordConfirm` fields:
+    - [x]xThe component should validate the `password` and `passwordConfirm` fields:
-      - [ ] If the user has entered text into the `password` and `passwordConfirm` fields and they don't match, then a message should be displayed in an element with the `className` of `error` with a message that contains the text: `passwords don't match`
+      - [x] If the user has entered text into the `password` and `passwordConfirm` fields and they don't match, then a message should be displayed in an element with the `className` of `error` with a message that contains the text: `passwords don't match`
-    - [ ] The component should gracefully handle errors:
+    - [x] The component should gracefully handle errors:
-      - [ ] If the user has attempted to login and gotten a `401` error, then the `errors` object should contain a `form` property that contains a message indicating that the `email` and `password` combination is incorrect.
+      - [x] If the user has attempted to login and gotten a `401` error, then the `errors` object should contain a `form` property that contains a message indicating that the `email` and `password` combination is incorrect.
-      - [ ] If the user has attempted to login and gotten a `400` or `422` error, then the `errors` object should contain a `form` property that contains a message indicating what went wrong.
+      - [x] If the user has attempted to login and gotten a `400` or `422` error, then the `errors` object should contain a `form` property that contains a message indicating what went wrong.
-    - [ ] There should be a `button` element with the `className` of `submit-registration`:
+    - [x] There should be a `button` element with the `className` of `submit-registration`:
-      - [ ] It should contain the text `"Create Account"`
+      - [x] It should contain the text `"Create Account"`
-      - [ ] When clicked, it should call the `signupUser` function
+      - [x] When clicked, it should call the `signupUser` function

-  - [ ] The **`RegistrationPage.jsx`** component:
+  - [x] The **`RegistrationPage.jsx`** component:

     - [x] Should render JSX that is wrapped by an element with the `className` of `registration-page`
-    - [ ] Using either a custom hook, context, or manually handled state, this component should check to see if a user is already logged in
+    - [x] Using either a custom hook, context, or manually handled state, this component should check to see if a user is already logged in
-      - [ ] If the user is already logged in, it should redirect them to the `/activity` page
+      - [x] If the user is already logged in, it should redirect them to the `/activity` page
-      - [ ] If no user is authenticated, it should render the `RegistrationForm.jsx` component and pass it any props it needs
+      - [x] If no user is authenticated, it should render the `RegistrationForm.jsx` component and pass it any props it needs

   - [x] The **`LandingPage.jsx`** component: